Regulations for Disciplinary Investigations by the Proctors under Statute XI

 (14) the Proctors shall be responsible for ensuring that a written record of the proceedings is made;

-(15) the Proctors shall send to the student and the Dean of the student's college a written record of their findings and any penalty imposed.
+(15) the Proctors shall send to the student a written record of their findings and any penalty imposed and inform the Dean of the student’s college of the outcome of any penalty imposed.